 My second thought involves the merits of learning a physical craft like film picture making.
 Exploring the relationships between exposure, film type, film developer, dilution, temperature, time and agitation and so on affords a sense of ‘ownership’ of the final photograph in a way that digital can’t easily reproduce.

 No doubt producing a beautiful digital picture can be satisfying, but the black-box nature of the equipment and its software that intervenes between the moment of shutter release and the final image robs the photographer of something precious: deep participation.

 Digital technology seems to alienate us from the means of production rather than help embody photography as part of an extension to ourselves.
 Not only do we have to run the treadmill of continually upgrading cameras and software but more importantly we don’t feel we play as much of a part in creating a photograph as we would like.

 At times it feels like we are incidental.

 Film photography on the contrary, enables a greater sense of embodied extension.
-We are not channeled down specific routes.
+We are not channelled down specific routes.
 We work within constraints of course, but our options are not bundled into tight compartments.
-And of course a film camera will work in almost any condition, as the Apollo missions showed.
+And of course, a film camera will work in almost any condition, as the Apollo missions showed.
 Not much to go wrong with a mechanical Hasselblad 500.